Forehead Lift (Browlift) Scottsdale

 Traditional techniques also performed within or along the hairline include coronal and pretrichial incisions.
 With the coronal brow lift, the incision is set back into the hairline, following a path from ear to ear.
-The front portion is drawn back, excess tissue removed and the incision closed.
-Hair grows to cover any evidence of incision.
+The front portion is drawn back, excess tissue removed, and the incision closed.
+Hair grows to cover any evidence of an incision.

-Facial plastic surgeons have a third option of seating incisions on the forehead or brow areas when lines are especially deep and skin is thick (common in men).
-They include mid-forehead lift incisions, as well as direct (follows the brow) and indirect (above the brow) lift incisions.
+Facial plastic surgeons have a third option of seating incisions on the forehead or brow areas when lines are especially deep and the skin is thick (common in men).
+They include mid-forehead lift incisions as well as direct (following the brow) and indirect (above the brow) lift incisions.
 For these options, seating incisions within the creases work well and prevent scarring.

-Initial Consult: Consultations are opportunities to establish comfortable rapport and exchange information vital to a positive outcome.
+Initial Consultation: Consultations are opportunities to establish comfortable rapport and exchange information vital to a positive outcome.
 Patients must be frank and honest in conveying their concerns and what they hope to gain from a forehead lift.
 Only then can facial plastic surgeons narrow options by carefully comparing a patient’s goals and expectations to their:

 - Facial structure